Kuku Sabzi (Persian Herb Frittata)

 Step 3: Cook the Kuku

 Heat 2-3 tablespoons of olive oil in a nonstick pan over medium-high heat.
 Once the oil is hot, pour the kuku batter into the pan and spread it evenly using a rubber spatula.
-Place a paper towel on the lid to catch moisture and cover the pan.
+Place a paper towel on the lid to catch the moisture and cover the pan.
 Cook for 10 minutes undisturbed.

 Step 4: Flip and Finish